cheqd/product-docs/advanced-features-and-alternatives/cheqd-cosmos-cli-for-identity/cheqd-cosmos-cli.md

 **Congratulations!** You've created, hopefully, the first of many DIDs on cheqd!

 ### 8. Query specific version

-Since `1.x.y` version we introduced versioning feature for Did-document.
-So, that means, that it's possible to get the previous version of DID-Document using the particular version of the document.
+Since upgrading to `1.x.y` version, we introduced versioning feature for DID Documents.
+This means that it is possible to get the previous version of a DID Document using the particular versionId of the document.

 For querying particular version of the DID-Document the next command can be used:

 ```bash
 cheqd-noded query cheqd did-version [id] [version-id]
 ```

 Where:

 * `id` - identifier of your DID-Document.
 Fully-qualified DID with `<unique-id>`
 * `version-id` - particular id of version you want to get

 ###  Example

 Command:

 ```bash
 cheqd-noded query cheqd did-version did:cheqd:mainnet:c82f2b02-bdab-4dd7-b833-3e143745d612 76e546ee-78cd-5372-b34e-8b47461626e1 --node https://rpc.cheqd.net:443 --output json
 ```

 Output:

 ```json
 {
   "value": {